 This thing is used to split off rock parts you don’t want, split the parts you want into manageable pieces (<10 cm), and then to crush those pieces to <6 mm size.
 Samples larger than 25 cm across won’t fit between the splitting wedges, so they have to be broken up some other way.
 The wedges and crushing plates are made of high-purity tungsten carbide, with the usual metallic cobalt binder.
 Other than a few chips, we have noticed no significant wear on the tungsten carbide tool surfaces after processing probably thousands of samples.
 In addition, analyses of hard, quartz-rich rocks that have been crushed on this system are commonly found to have <1 ppm cobalt.
-We don’t think the tungsten carbide contributes any significant amount tungsten, cobalt, or other trace elements to common rock samples.
+We don’t think the tungsten carbide crushing faces contribute any significant amount tungsten, cobalt, or other trace elements to common rock samples.
+Manual.

 This is the RockLabs hydraulic crusher/splitter system with the vinyl “safety” flaps up.
 The hydraulic pump is the yellow thing on the left.
 The on-off switch is on the right side of the pump, and the up-down control lever is on the top of the pump, behind the yellow handle on top.
 Inside the enclosure, the yellow cylinder is the hydraulic ram.
 There are three thick steel plates, but only the middle one moves.